Buying guide: how to choose your diamond

 3. Symmetry: Excellent, Very Good, Good, Fair, Poor

-At LAUREDI, all of our diamonds are rated "3X", meaning they have received an "Excellent" rating for all three criteria, ensuring optimum brilliance and sparkle.
+At LAUREDI, all our diamonds are graded “3X,” meaning they have received an “Excellent” grade for these three criteria, ensuring optimal brilliance and sparkle.

-For white diamonds, the less color, the more valuable they are.
-The scale goes from D (colorless) to Z (light yellow or brown).
-Here is what these color grades mean:
+For white diamonds, the less colour they show, the more valuable they are.
+The scale runs from D (colourless) to Z (light yellow or brown).
+Here is what these colour grades mean:

-- D, E, F: Colorless (the rarest and most precious)
+- D, E, F: Colourless (the rarest and most valuable)

 - K, L, M: Slightly tinted